JordznFish/Final-Project-Web-Group3/README.md

 -> main branch + Steffeni-branch (Checkout-cart, footer section)

+ps.
-ps. local main branch: (we won't modify this until final merging phase)
+- local main branch: (we won't modify this until final merging phase)
+- we only have to do "sync changes" locally to update the newest version onto GitHub, NO NEED to Pull Request!
+(IMPORTANT)